 Now that you have reviewed Palm Beach County’s short term rental requirements and reviewed the steps for establishing a TDT account with our office, it’s time to set up your TDT login.
 Click here to go to the TDT portal now.

 Please have the Property Control Number (PCN) for each rental property handy.
 You will need to enter this number for each property you intend to rent.

 How to File and Remit Payment

 You must file a TDT return and remit payment by 11:59 p.m.
 EST by the 20th of every month.
 A TDT return is not considered filed until payment is received.
 You must file a return every month even during periods with no rental activity.
 Your return must indicate $0.00 due for that filing period.
-Make sure to file a zero return before the deadline to avoid a minimum $50 penality and interest.
+Make sure to file a zero return before the deadline to avoid a minimum $50 penalty and interest.

 Please refer to our how to guide called File and Remit Payment for complete step-by-step instructions.

-Our system makes it easy to file up to three returns in advance.
+Our system makes it easy to file up to six returns in advance.
 This feature is helpful when you know you will not be offering your property for rent such as off-season during the summer months.